xpydr/wallet/README.md

 - Generate new Ethereum wallets (mnemonic-based)
 - Import existing wallets via mnemonic or encrypted JSON keystore
-- Securely encrypt and store the `ethers.Wallet` JSON keystore using a user-defined password (PBKDF2 + AES)
+- Securely encrypt and store the `ethers.Wallet` JSON keystore using a user-defined password (scrypt + AES)
 - View real-time native ETH balance with manual refresh
 - Send ETH transactions (signed entirely in the browser)
 - Export mnemonic or encrypted keystore at any time